Digital Fabrication Lab

 Make sure there are no overlapping or multiple lines (a common mistake due to flattening of 3D drawings into 2D profiles).
 These will affect the outcome.

 Any cut pieces smaller than 5 mm may fall through the machine beds or could be lost to the extraction.
 The maximum material thickness useable is 5mm.

 If you are struggling with file set up, speak to the digital craftsman.

 The School’s Ultimaker 2+ is available for BSc Year 2 , BSc Year 3 and MArch Year 2 students with the following conditions:

 - Available only during Digital Lab opening times (09:00 – 16:00 Monday to Friday).

 - Users should read the support documentation provided.

-- Digital Craftsman will be on hand to assist, but not print for you.
+- Digital Craftsman will be on hand to assist.